20arnav/POPL_Project_Group7/README.md

 ## How to Run the Code
 Step 1: Running the server: Open new Terminal, Go to server directory and type cargo run and press Enter
 Step 2: Running he client: Open new Terminal, Go to client directory adn type cargo run and follow the instructions given on the terminal
+While opening the new terminal for client dont delete the existing terminal which we had used to run the server because the server must stay active while the client requests for services.

 ## Acknowledgments
 We would like to express our gratitude to Professor Dr. Kunal Korgaonkar for his guidance and support throughout the development of this project.